Spotflow-One/vue-spotflow-checkout/.github/pull_request_template.md

 ## Link to Issue

-Fill the link to the issue you worked on GitHub if necessary
+Fill the link to the issue you worked on GitHub or in the side bar, "Development", link the issue you worked on.

 ## Add Hacktoberfest Accepted Label to Your PR